51Degrees/specifications/device-detection-specification/part3/pipeline-elements/hardware-profile-lookup-cloud.md

 ## Start-up activity

-When it is added to a Pipeline, this Engine initializes itself from a Cloud Request Engine, which must have been added to the Pipeline before it.
+When it is added to a Pipeline, this Engine initializes itself from a Cloud Request Engine, which MUST have been added to the Pipeline before it.

 The Cloud Request Engine determines which Properties are available